-There are 3 types of assessments in Education.
+There are several assessment types in education, we highlight three types in this report.
 All three types assist the instructor in gathering information about the student performance in order to help them improve, correct, learn, and to measure whether they attained the knowledge as specified by the stated learning outcomes.